 Note: There shall be nine questions in total.
 One question will be compulsory (short answer type) covering the entire syllabus and remaining eight questions will be set two from each unit.
 Students are required to attempt one from each unit.

-Microscopy- Principles of light, phase-contrast, fluorescence, scanning and transmission electron microscopy; X-ray diffraction; pH meter; Fixation and staining of the biological materials.
+Microscopy: Principles and applications of light, phase contrast, fluorescence microscopes, scanning and transmission electron microscopes.
+X-ray diffraction, pH meter, Fixation and staining; cryotechnology and flow cytometry, Confocal Microscopy.

 Units II